-- 1. Make an initial record of the information which is completed online using CPOMS.
-All staff have a login for this online programme. - Report it to the DSL / headteacher immediately Child Protection Policy

-- 3. The DSL or headteacher will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if DSL or headteacher are not immediately available (see 4.2 below) - 4.
+- Make an initial record of the information on the schools based CPoms headed in capitals: DISCLOSURE, noting incident, comments and actions.
+Ensure to make use of the body map where applicable.
+Please also report asap verbally directly to the DSL.
+Please also ensure to attach relevant staff to report.
+Full procedures can also be located on the Staffroom Safeguarding board / Annex 3 of this document. - 2.
+Report it to the DSL or Deputy DSL / headteacher immediately - 3.
+The DSL or headteacher will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if DSL or headteacher are not immediately available (see 4.2 below) - 4.
 Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - Dates and times of their observations - Dates and times of any discussions they were involved in. - Any injuries (use skin maps in Annex 4) - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child